ta0kira/zeolite/README.md

 ### Compiling Programs

-To create a program, `define Runner` in a `concrete` category and implement the `@type run () -> ()` function.
+To create a program, define a `concrete` category and implement the `@type run () -> ()` function.
 (The function signature means that it takes nothing and returns nothing, and it is called on a *type* rather than a *value*.)